vartan/Xeebo/_posts/2015-02-06-weekly-report-week-4.md

 Next week I hope to have the PWM timing optimized to recalculate timer interrupt on the fly in order to reduce the amount of interrupts.
 This would reduce the interrupt count from `PWM_FREQUENCY * PWM_RESOLUTION` Hz (where PWM_RESOLUTION IS 200) to a maximum of `PWM_FREQUENCY * (MOTOR_COUNT * 2)` Hz.

-All of the code for the MotorControllers can be seen (live) at [https://github.com/vartan/Xeebo/tree/master/MotorController](https://github.com/vartan/Xeebo/tree/master/MotorController).
+All of the code for the MotorControllers can be seen (live) at [our MotorController folder in github](https://github.com/vartan/Xeebo/tree/master/MotorController).
 A snapshot of the code at the time of this post can be seen [here](https://github.com/vartan/Xeebo/tree/aa099bb59fe80b94c9b2bfb9b9bf18905909a856/MotorController).

 ---